 We will always give you notification of the appeals timescale when communicating a decision.
 We aim to acknowledge your appeal in writing within three working days.

-Please ensure that you are using the correct version of the programme guide for the relevant Call year for the project or application under which you applied.
-The programme guides for the current Call and previous Calls can be found on our Project Support page.
+Please ensure that you are using the correct version of the Programme Guide for the relevant Call year for the project under which you applied.
+The Programme Guides for the current Call and previous Calls can be found on our Project Support page.

 We aim to reply fully to you with the appeal decision, in writing, within 10 working days of the acknowledgement.
-Appeals that are more complex may take longer to deal with.
-In these cases, we will update you on the progress of your appeal.
+Appeals that are more complex may take longer to respond to.
+In these cases, we will keep you updated on the progress of your appeal.

 Submit a complaint

 What is a complaint?

 We define a complaint as dissatisfaction with the service you have received from the Erasmus+ UK National Agency, or from an organisation that has received Erasmus+ funding.
 If your complaint is about an organisation that has received Erasmus+ funding, you are advised to exhaust the funded organisation’s complaints procedure before submitting a complaint to the UK National Agency.